Cardinal Jozsef Mindszenty

 Mindszenty is widely admired in modern-day Hungary, and no one denies his courage in opposing the Nazi and Nyilas gangs, or his resolve in confinement.
 He did not believe in a separation of church and state and fought fiercely against secularization of church-run primary and secondary schools.
 He also continued to fight for a return of church property confiscated during the communist era.

 His beatification and eventual canonization has been on the agenda of the Hungarian Catholic church ever since communism fell in 1989.
-The pontificate of Pope Benedict XVI is seen by many analysts as an excellent opportunity, as the Pope is equally traditional in his views on church and secular matters and has commented favourably on Mindszenty's calling.
+The pontificate of Pope Benedict XVI is seen by many analysts as an excellent opportunity, as the Pope is equally traditional in his views on church and secular matters and has commented favorably on Mindszenty's calling.